Why digital games for mental health?

 The Digital Healthcare and Healthy Living Task Force, at the National Centre for Universities and Business was set up to lead developments within areas of digital health technologies.
 Working in collaboration with the NHS, universities ‘Big 5’ Consultancy firms, innovation agencies such as Big Radical and industry bodies, we sought to gain an insight into the epidemic of mental health disease in the young but to establish an understanding of the current innovation and challenges of implementation to clinical practice.

 Current evidence from the Mindtech Collective suggests that digital games add additional benefit to current treatment regimens amongst young people, prompting research calls by the Wellcome Trust, amongst others.
 With some foundations laid and small funding streams appearing, a useful next step would be to integrate these digital therapies into training pathways for mental health specialists.
 This will give them the best chance of becoming established in every day clinical practice.

 In parallel, developing NICE guidelines, NHS-accreditation and regulation will ensure that digital gaming for mental health remains cemented in clinical best practice and safety.
 Finally, by establishing buying frameworks and setting up ‘match.com’-style, collaborathons and hackathons suppliers and innovators can gain access to the wide and varied market of healthcare providers who can support pilots to build a strong evidence base – bringing real collaboration between Universities, Business and the NHS.

-By Co-Chair of the Digital Healthcare and Healthy Living 2030 Task Force, Beverley Bryant
+By Co-Chair of the Digital Health and Care Task Force, Beverley Bryant